800-996-4402 Schedule a Complimentary Consultation Contact us

 Habits

-Crazy ants feed primarily on live and dead insects, seeds, fruits and honeydew.
-They are found throughout the U.S., but are confined to the indoors in the northern states because they cannot survive the winter outdoors.
-Caribbean crazy ants enter homes in the autumn or after rainfall because both conditions reduce their supply of honeydew.
+Crazy ants feed primarily on live and dead insects, seeds, fruits, and honeydew.
+They are found throughout the U.S., but are confined indoors in the northern states because they cannot survive the winter outdoors.
+Caribbean crazy ants (Nylanderia pubens) enter homes in the autumn or after rainfall when honeydew is scarce.

 Threats